rohityadavcloud/rohityadavcloud.github.io/about.markdown

 to beatbox and play bansuri/xaphoon/tin-whistle/flute; learn new things, hack;
 I love gadgets, electronics, robots and work on some opensource projects.

-My current hacking gig is at a New Delhi based startup, [Wingify](http://wingify.com).
+My current gig is at a New Delhi based startup, [Wingify](http://wingify.com).

 I'm one of the [Apache CloudStack](http://cloudstack.apache.org/) [committers](https://www.ohloh.net/p/CloudStack/contributors/).